-The 57' Chevrolet Bel Air is certainly more sought after by collectors, but I'm a fan of all three classic designs.
+The '57 Bel Air by Chevrolet is certainly more sought after by collectors, but I'm a fan of all three classic designs.
 To a completely untrained eye they look quite similar.
 Most Chevy fans (and classic car enthusiasts in general) can quickly spot the difference between all three years of the Bel Air.

 This is a beautiful 1955 Bel Air.

-You'll notice that the 55' has the completely horizontal trim on the back quarter panel seperating the upper and lower quarter panel.
+You'll notice that the '55 has the completely horizontal trim on the back quarter panel seperating the upper and lower quarter panel (unlike the upward slant of the '57 Bel Air fin).
 And, the profile of the rear end is pretty square and drops almost straight down from the tail light to the bumper.

 For the 1956 Bel Air model, a couple things were changed that can easily distinguish it from the others.
 Here's a 1956 Bel Air: